The Bible teaches that you don’t have an immortal soul. But when you die it’s not the end. Tune in to learn what’s next.

 In fact, other translations of the Bible (NKJ, NRSV, NIV) state that man became a living “being” or “person.”

-Throughout the Bible you'll find this same word, nephesh, translated as “living creature” Whether it refers to sea animals or land animals (Genesis 1:21; v.
+Throughout the Bible you'll find this same word, nephesh, translated as “living creature” Whether it refers to sea animals or land animals (Genesis 1:21And God created great whales, and every living creature that moves, which the waters brought forth abundantly, after their kind, and every winged fowl after his kind: and God saw that it was good.×; v.
 24).

 Remember when Adam was asked to name the animals?
-In Genesis 2:19, Adam was asked to name every “living creature”— that's the same word, nephesh.
+In Genesis 2:19And out of the ground the LORD God formed every beast of the field, and every fowl of the air; and brought them to Adam to see what he would call them: and whatever Adam called every living creature, that was the name thereof.×, Adam was asked to name every “living creature”— that's the same word, nephesh.

-It's clear in Ezekiel 18:4 as God himself says: “Behold, all souls are Mine; The soul of the father As well as the soul of the son is Mine; The soul who sins shall die… 20The soul who sins shall die…
+It's clear in Ezekiel 18:4 Behold, all souls are mine; as the soul of the father, so also the soul of the son is mine: the soul that sins, it shall die.×as God himself says: “Behold, all souls are Mine; The soul of the father As well as the soul of the son is Mine; The soul who sins shall die… 20The soul who sins shall die…

 “Soul” = Hebrew word nephesh and it can die.
 It is mortal.